hyunkyu-Park/MINI_instagram/README.md

 Cause: Wrong Query logic, my code check if the user likes the post in the javascript and it checks in the api endpoint.

-Resolution: Before writing the code in the future, let's distinguish between what JavaScript will solve and what will be solved using sql.
+Solution: Before writing the code in the future, let's distinguish between what JavaScript will solve and what will be solved using sql.
 Let's also think about which one would be more efficient!

 ## User experience improvement -- user feedback 1